joker1007/slides/rubykaigi2019/slides.md

 ```
 ---

-# I got Binding of Proc!!
+# I got a Binding of Proc!!
-# Binding has everything for black magic.
+# And Binding has everything for black magic.

 ---